 Pregabalin treatment can be started with a dose of 150 mg per day.
-Based on individual patient response and tolerability, the dosage may be increased to 300 mg per day after 1 week.
-The maximum dosage of 600 mg per day may be achieved after an additional week.
+Based on individual patient response and tolerability, the dosage may be increased to 300 mg per day after week.

+1 week.
+The maximum dosage of 600 mg per day may be achieved after an additional for treatment should be reassessed regularly.